Alignment vs. Drift: The Gentle Practice of Staying True

 — Drift feels like performing a truth you think you should know

-— Evolution creates coherence so everything connects more deeply
+— Evolution creates coherence—maintaining coherence across every expression—so everything connects more deeply

 — Drift creates fragmentation so things feel increasingly scattered